Why study this course?

 How will I be assessed?

 A mix of internal and external units.
-8 units of which 6 are mandatory and 3 are external.
+Eight units of which six are mandatory and three are assessed externally.

 Where can it lead?